 The cold weather probably has you thinking about your heater and it’s important to keep your home warm for you and your family.
 Sometimes, your furnace has a hiccup and doesn’t work quite like it’s supposed to.
 We’ve compiled a list with 11 of the most common heating problems that homeowners experience.
 There are some things to look out for in order to make sure a small problem doesn’t become a big one.

-You can also learn more about the type heater you have by visiting our website.
+You can also learn more about the type heater you have by viewing this article by our HVAC pros.